IOHprofiler/IOHprofiler.github.io/IOHexperimenter/Cpp.md

 <a name = "using-logger"></a>
 ## Using Logger

-The default logger records evaluation information during the optimization process into csv files.
+The default logger records evaluation information during the optimization process into tab-seperated files.
+The details of file format can be found [here](/IOHanalyzer/data/).
 An example of using the default logger is provided in [logger_example.h](https://github.com/IOHprofiler/IOHexperimenter/blob/master/example/logger_example.h)

 We declare a default logger using the following statement.